JChi23/OECCScheduler/README.md

 - Issue with multi movement up bugging out and not remapping correctly (Unknown how to reproduce)
 - Names can overflow blocks
 - Clicking between blocks may cause multiple blocks to be unintentionally selected

+TODO:
+- Package scheduler for windows
+- Name auto-spacing/sizing
+- Hovering over blocks to see a bigger description?
+- Increased customizability for time
+- Increased customizability for types of procedures inputed
+- Ability to modify type